sebibi07/bookly/README.md

 | Can this return be approved? | [`app/tools/returns.py`](app/tools/returns.py) — `evaluate()` |
 | When do we hand off? | Tool results and loop budget, not vibes |

-What remains for the model is the part it is genuinely good at: understanding a messy sentence, deciding which tool fits, and writing a sentence back.
+The model still does plenty.
+It reads a messy sentence, picks a tool, and writes the reply.
+It just does that inside a space the code has already fenced off.

 ---